Energy Part 1 – Amandla

 It doesn’t help if our governments and global leaders speak of renewable energy and the effects of climate change to us, the people, yet we do not understand what energy really is!
 This series of explaining energy aims to help us normal people from different fields and from all works of like to understand energy wholesomely.

 We are constantly vibrating at different frequencies creating lines of connection with nature or others, propelling us to accelerate forward.
-Therefore understanding energy is basically understanding the power within you and around you, so that you can be aware of it and allow it to be of best service to you and to those around you.
+Therefore understanding energy is basically understanding the power within you and around you, call it Divine Love energy,… be aware of it and allow it to be of best service to you and to those around you.

 During my AMBA, we studied strategy and under strategy we reviewed a book called “The Strongest Link” by Gene Slowinski & Matthew W. Sagal.
 A book about corporate alliance.
 The very first line referred to the Nasca Lines of Peru and how they are a wonder of archaeology: The alliance framework.
 This tells us that in business just as in our lives we draw our energy lines, we are creators as we map our lives journey, and most importantly all works together, all integrates well together.